Raw Chocolate Mousse is the perfect dessert for any occasion!

 Do you have children or guests with a sweet tooth?
-Do you wish to ween them over to a healthier diet and lifestyle?
+Don’t worry if you’re keto, I have alternative sweeteners that you’ve never heard of like Bocha Sweet! (no it’s not stevia with a funny aftertaste) Do you wish to ween them over to a healthier diet and lifestyle?
 Do you want a fast and nutritious dessert to serve yourself and your family?
 Well this dessert is for you!
 Shhhh don’t tell them that the main ingredient is avocado!
 In Traditional Chinese Medicine the Summer season is associated with the Fire element.
 Fire does imply heat and this recipe can cool you off.
 Avocados are cooling in thermal nature, sweet in flavor and build yin or blood.
 They contain copper which helps form red blood cells.
 They helpharmonize the liver and lubricate the intestines.
 Avocados provide nearly 20 essential nutrients including, Vitamin K, potassium, B-vitamins, folate, lecithin, lutein- an important antioxident great for eyes and skin, and Vitamin E- a fat-soluble vitamin that acts as an antioxidant that protects the body tissue from damage caused by free radicals.
 Free radicals harm cells, tissues, and organs thus aging us more rapidly and causing degenerative disease.
 They are over 80% good monounsaturated fat which can help lowercholesterol when used in place of saturated fats.
 They further support supple and radiant skin.
 Avocados can help balance blood sugar and are a super-food when changing over to a ketogenic diet rather than a glucose based one.
-While cacao containstheobromine, a caffeine like chemical, and oxalic acid (should be avoided by people with kidney stones and gout), it can be used as medicine and in ceremony and celebration!
+While cacao contains theobromine, a caffeine like chemical, and oxalic acid (should be avoided by people with kidney stones and gout), it can be used as medicine and in ceremony and celebration!
 It’s bitter flavor opens the heart and helps the liver.
 It raises dopamine and serotonin levels.
 It is an excellent source of magnesium and therefore wonderful for heart health, muscle tension, menstrual cramps, and sluggish brain.
 It’s known for it’s aphrodisiac properties!
-It’s powerful, sensual medicine so be prepared!
+It’s a powerful, sensual medicine, so be prepared!

-1/3 cup or coconut nectar (syrup), Monk fruit to taste, or raw honey, or yucon or Jerusalem artichoke syrup (to taste) or a combination of some of them.
-If you are doing strict gut repair you can substitute with Stevia drops to taste
+1/4 cup monk fruit or Bocha Sweet sweetener made from a squash- Zero Carbs, Keto Friendly OR 1/3 cup or coconut nectar (syrup), or raw honey, or yucon or Jerusalem artichoke syrup (to taste) or Stevia, or a combination of some of them.
+If you are doing strict gut repair you can use Monk fruit, stevia, or Bocha sweet

 Pinch or two of Saigon Cinnamon